GEOS-DEV/GEOS/src/docs/sphinx/tutorials/elasticity/Tutorial.rst

 **Context**

-In this tutorial, we use a a small strain linear elastic based solid mechanics solver (see :ref:`SolidMechanics`) from GEOSX to solve for the bending of a three-dimensional beam.
+In this tutorial, we use a a small strain linear elastic based solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) from GEOSX to solve for the bending of a three-dimensional beam.
 The beam is fixed at one end, and subjects to a traction force pointing to the y-positive direction on the other end.
-The beam will be deformed in the x-y plane.
+The beam is deformed in the x-y plane.

 **Objectives**

-At the end of this tutorial you will know:
+At the end of this tutorial, you will know:

   - how to use the solid mechanics solver to solve a quasistatic problem,
+  - how to set up displacement boundary condition at element nodes,
-  - how to set up a traction force on a surface,
+  - how to set up traction boundary condition on element surfaces,
   - how to use a table function to control time-dependent loading.

 **Input file**